runatlantis/atlantis/runatlantis.io/docs/command-requirements.md

 with remote so that the state of the source during the `apply` is identical to that if you were to merge the PR at that time.

-## Setting Apply Requirements
+## Setting Command Requirements
-As mentioned above, you can set apply requirements via flags, in `repos.yaml`, or in `atlantis.yaml` if `repos.yaml` allows the override.
+As mentioned above, you can set command requirements via flags, in `repos.yaml`, or in `atlantis.yaml` if `repos.yaml` allows the override.

 ### Flags Override